ceres-solver/ceres-solver/docs/source/features.rst

 .. _chapter-features:

-* **Code Quality** - Ceres Solver has been used in production at Google for more than four years now.
+* **Code Quality** - Ceres Solver has been used in production at Google since 2011.
 It is clean, extensively tested and well documented code that is actively developed and supported.

 * **Modeling API** - It is rarely the case that one starts with the exact and complete formulation of the problem that one is trying to